kof/micro-modules/readme.md

 But the main reason is - control over execution order of the modules.

-- Absolut minimalistic, few lines of code.
+- Absolutely minimalistic, few lines of code.
 - Define your module.
 - Require your module.
 - Module factory executed only when required.